Chart Color Schemes

 Ashmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ashmore's population is estimated at around 12,878 as of February 2026.
-This reflects an increase of 463 people (3.7%) since the 2021 Census, which reported a population of 12,415 people.
-The change is inferred from the resident population of 12,820, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 297 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,885 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Ashmore's population is estimated at around 12,878 as of Feb 2026, reflecting an increase of 463 people since the 2021 Census.
+The 2021 Census reported a population of 12,415 in the suburb of Ashmore.
+This increase is inferred from AreaSearch's estimation of the resident population at 12,820 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 297 validated new addresses since the Census date.
+This results in a population density ratio of 1,885 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration was primarily responsible for this population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, an above median population growth of national non-metropolitan areas is projected, with the suburb expected to increase by 1,864 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population trends project an above median growth of national non-metropolitan areas, with the suburb of Ashmore expected to increase by 1,868 persons to 2041, reflecting a total increase of 14.1% over the 17 years.

 Frequently Asked Questions - Population